yjg30737/pyqt-editable-list-widget/README.md

 ## Usage

 Before add item, you have to write `closeIfPersistentEditorStillOpen()`.
+If you don't, Old editor still remain open even though new editor is opened.

 ## Code Example